 For many, the jump from GCSEs to A-Levels can be a daunting process.
-Understanding how your GCSEs may affect your A-Level study is important to give you a sense of direction and aim.
+Understanding how your GCSEs may affect your A-Level study is important.
 In addition to how many GCSEs you will need for A-Level study, you may have other questions.
 What GCSEs will you need?
 What if you fail your GCSEs?
 How difficult are A-Levels?
-In this article, we will go over the GCSE grades you need to achieve in particular subjects, how difficult A-Levels really are and alterative options if you fail your GCSEs.
-Hopefully, by the end of this article you will be equipped with the knowledge you require to successfully take the leap from GCSEs to A-Levels.
+In this article, we will go over many of these questions.
+Hopefully, by the end you will be equipped with the knowledge you require to successfully take the next step from GCSEs to A-Levels.

 Although you may only require the short answer, I recommend that you continue to read the rest of this article.
 If you are interested in doing A-Level study, it is important to understand as much as possible about the impact of your GCSEs.

-How Many GCSEs do you Need to do A-Levels?
+How many GCSEs do you need to study A-Levels?

-Entry requirements for A-Level study can vary between different sixth forms and colleges, for example in some cases a minimum of four GCSEs may be required for A-Level study instead.
+Entry requirements for A-Level study can vary between different sixth forms and colleges.
 Therefore, it is always best to check individual institutions for their own entry requirements.

-Most pupils will take 9-10 GCSEs including English and Maths meaning as long as they achieve the grades required, they have enough GCSEs to study A-Levels.
-However, some pupils choose to take up to 16 GCSEs.
-You can read more about the number of GCSEs pupils can take in this useful article.
+Most pupils will take 8-10 GCSEs including English and maths, meaning as long as they achieve the grades required, they have enough GCSEs to study A-Levels.
+However, some pupils choose to take over 12 GCSEs.
+You can read more about the number of GCSEs pupils can take in this Think Student article.

-The general requirement across sixth forms and colleges is that you achieve GCSEs grade 4-9 across your subjects including English Language and Maths to do A-Levels.
+The general requirement across sixth forms and colleges is that you achieve GCSEs grade 4-9 in five of your GCSE subjects.
+This must include a pass (grade 4 or above) in GCSE English Language and maths to do A-Levels.

 Some A-Level subjects have certain GCSE grade requirements.
 For example, to study A-Level Psychology you may need a grade 6 in GCSE Maths.
 Additionally, to study A-Level English Literature you may need a grade 6 in GCSE English Language.